pierlauro/evg_group_failures_by_test/README.md

 Given an [evergreen](https://github.com/evergreen-ci/evergreen/) patch id, download and group failures info by test name 🌲 Data are retrieved using evergreen's [REST V2 APIs](https://github.com/evergreen-ci/evergreen/wiki/REST-V2-Usage).

+**Disclaimer: this script has only been manually tested, use it as your own risk**

 #### Node dependencies
 - minimist
 - read-yaml-file